sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-delete-customer/cp-mobile-dev-kit-delete-customer.md

     <!-- border -->![MDK](img-2.1.png)

 2. Create a message action for displaying a message in case deleting of a customer fails.
-In the `Customers_DeleteEntity.action`, provide value as **delete** for the *Action Result* and click the `Create a rule/action` icon for the *Failure Action*.
+In the `Customers_DeleteEntity.action`, click the `Create a rule/action` icon for the *Failure Action*.

     <!-- border -->![MDK](img-2.2.png)